shaliniros/Tomasulo-32-bit-processor/README.md

 > instructions shown in the table and runs the instructions out of
 > order.
 Follow the RISC-V instruction encodings as in the RISC-V
 > Specification.
 The MUL and DIV are part of the ‘M’ extensions of
-> RISC-V. You can choose the number of stages in the pipeline as per the
+> RISC-V. The number of stages in the pipeline as per the
-> Tomasulo algorithm (4 stages) or you can implement a 7-stage pipeline.
+> Tomasulo algorithm (4 stages) pipeline.

 >
 > The Tomasulo structure with RoB is shown below (CDB is an important
 > component of the design).
 RAT also needs to be a part of the design.